equalityon/esp-c3-32s-add-micropython/README.md

-# Installation of Micropython for esp-c3-32s
+# Installation of Micropython for esp-c3-32s :raccoon:
 ![ESP Board](/assets/esp32_board.png?raw=true)

 **How to install Micropython on an ESP-C3-32S Board from AI-thinker**